 Behaviour is exceptionally well-managed.
 Teachers are described in parent feedback as super-enthusiastic, creating an environment where even students arriving without self-belief develop it.
 A strict uniform code and clear mobile phone policy (no phones for Years 7-11, confiscated if breached) provide structure that many parents celebrate.
 The school operates as a well-oiled machine: Progress Days involve rapid-fire, laser-focused 10-minute appointments between parents, students, and teachers with specific targets to gain extra marks.

-Alexandra Park delivered strong GCSE outcomes in 2024.
-The average Attainment 8 score of 61.3 sits well above the England average of 45.9, placing the school in the top 10% of schools in England (FindMySchool ranking).
+Alexandra Park delivered strong GCSE outcomes in the 2024-25 / 2025 dataset.
+The average Attainment 8 score of 61.2 places the school 492nd out of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking), while its overall GCSE rank is 359th out of 3,688.
 Locally in Haringey, it ranks 3rd among secondary providers.
-60% of grades achieved 9-7 (top grades), compared to the England average of 54%, indicating consistent strength across the cohort.
-The Progress 8 score of 0.81 shows pupils made above-average progress from their starting points.
-The English Baccalaureate pass rate stands at 38%, above the England average of 41%.
+57% of grades achieved 9-7 (top grades), indicating consistent strength across the cohort.
+The Progress 8 score of +0.81 shows pupils made above-average progress from their starting points.
+The English Baccalaureate grade 5+ rate stands at 40.8%.

 England ranks and key metrics (where available)